Vitellius: In literature

 The earliest fictional appearance of a Vitellius was of the Roman Consul in Syria, Lucius Vitellius (the father of Aulus), who intervened in Judaean affairs in the time of Pontius Pilate.
 It is he who figures in Gustave Flaubert's novella Hérodias (1877) and in Hérodiade, the 1881 opera based on it by Jules Massenet.
-The same character also makes an appearance in the 1930 novel by Iwan Naschiwin (1874-1940), A Certain Jesus: the Gospel According to Thomas : an Historical Novel of the First Century.
+The same character also makes an appearance in the 1930 novel by Iwan Naschiwin (1874–1940), A Certain Jesus: the Gospel According to Thomas : an Historical Novel of the First Century.

 The son of Lucius, Aulus Vitellius, played a minor part in Henryk Sienkiewicz's novel Quo Vadis, set at the end of Nero's reign.
 Although he survived as a character in the 1900 Broadway production, and in the Italian films based on it of 1913 and 1924, he disappeared from later adaptations.
 But some later novels deal with incidents in the military career of this Vitellius.
 In Simon Scarrow's Eagles of the Empire series, he is introduced as a rival to Vespasian during the Roman invasion of Britain.
 And in later chapters of Henry Venmore-Rowland's novel The Last Caesar (2012) he figures as the newly appointed Governor of Lower Germania and something of a glutton.

 Naturally Vitellius is a character in the rash of recent novels dealing with the Year of the Four Emperors.
 He is in the background in Kate Quinn's novel Daughters of Rome (2011), and shares a section of Steven Saylor's Empire: The Novel of Imperial Rome (2010).
 His fall features in M C Scott's Rome, The Art of War (2013), and he also appears in James Mace's two-part series, The Year of the Four Emperors.

+Bust portraits

+Several busts have been thought to depict Vitellius, but these identifications are usually based on vague resemblances with coin portraits.
+In reality it's almost impossible to identify most busts with any particular emperor, specially with one as short-lived as Vitellius.